a11ywatch/a11ywatch/cli/README.md

 ## Build

 Get the CLI by running the command below.
+Run `rustup update stable` to make sure your cargo version is up to date.

 ```sh
 cargo install a11ywatch_cli